Traditional Chinese Spring Rolls with shredded pork and vegetables, named as "three shreds spring rolls - 三丝春卷".

-- Heat up around 1 tablespoon cooking oil in wok, add shredded pork in and fry until there is no pink color any more.
+- Heat up around 2 tablespoons of cooking oil in wok, add shredded pork in and fry until there is no pink color any more.
 Transfer immediately to avoid overcook since we will deep fry later.

 - Finely shredded other vegetables.
 Heat up around ½ tablespoon oil in wok and fry all the other side ingredients until slightly soft.
 Sprinkle pinch of salt and mix well.